Samarai: Transportation

 There is a Port on the island, which was renovated in recent years.

 In popular culture

-The phrase "Sorong to Samarai" (sometimes stylised as "Sorong2Samarai" or "S2S") is often used by Papuan independence activists in reference to New Guinean unification, with Sorong being on the westernmost extremity of the island of New Guinea, in the Indonesian province of West Papua, and Samarai being the most easterly.
+The phrase "Sorong to Samarai" (sometimes stylised as "Sorong2Samarai" or "S2S") is commonly used throughout Papua New Guinea and Western New Guinea to express solidarity and oneness and makes reference to both Sorong, a town in Southwest Papua, Indonesia, and Samarai, a small township being one of the easternmost point located in Milne Bay Province, Papua New Guinea.
+It is sometimes used by Papuan independence activists in reference to Papuan unification, in opposition to the common Indonesian phrase of "Sabang to Merauke".
 In 2016, the ARIA Music Awards-nominated Papua New Guinean-Australian musician Airileke released a single titled "Sorong Samarai".